Several fitness functions and entanglement gates in quantum kernel generation: Introduction

-In previous works \cite{ARG21,CC2022}, the design of feature maps have predominantly led to a suppression of entanglement gates.
-The benefit for less entanglement gates could reduce circuit numbers.
-However, entanglement, a fundamental concept in quantum mechanics, plays a pivotal role in enabling quantum computing and understanding its mathematical formulation is crucial.
-In this paper, we present several fitness functions for a multi-objective genetic algorithm that simultaneously maximizes classification accuracy while minimizing both the local and non-local gate costs of the quantum feature map's circuit.
-Unlike the methods in \cite{ARG21,CC2022}, we separate the optimization functions for local gates and non-local (controlled-NOT (CNOT) ) gates.
+In this paper, we investigate the optimal number of entanglement gates in the quantum feature maps for quantum support vector machine by multi-objective genetic algorithm.
+We use three fitness functions that simultaneously maximizes classification accuracy while minimizing the gate costs of the quantum feature map's circuit.
+We separate the fitness functions for local gates and non-local (controlled-NOT (CNOT) ) gates.
 By doing so, we obtain a set of non-dominated points that reveal a more balanced configuration of quantum circuits for the quantum kernel method, incorporating a proportional number of CNOT gates to facilitate entanglement.
-Further analysis of this three-dimensional set of non-dominated points offers deeper insights into the feature map design.
+This result complements the previous works \cite{ARG21,CC2022} where their design of fitness functions has predominantly led to a suppression of entanglement gates.
+In addition, the experiments in this paper scale well for larger qubits than the previous work in \cite{Nguyen2022} where their experiment requires a significantly larger amount of computational resources.

 The results of this paper indicate that various separability indexes can be used to help assessing the construct efficient quantum circuits for achieving high accuracy.
 Currently, the documentations for quantum kernels at https://qiskit.org/ do not provide a guide for how these parameters should be chosen.
 For example, the entanglement parameter of ZZFeatureMap has three options: linear, full and circular.
 The results of this paper can be used to help choosing these parameters based on analysis of data.